JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-junit4-junit5/adding-dependencies/index.md

   url: https://youtu.be/F8UTTTDtbH0?start=44
 ---

 This project is currently using JUnit 4.13, but these guidelines apply to any version of JUnit 4.
 We also have a dependency on Hamcrest.
-We need to edit our Maven POM file.
+We need to edit our Maven pom.xml file.

 ```xml
 <!-- start of pom.xml is above here -->